yuriymyronovych/EasyIPC/README.md

 # EasyIPC
-Custom Implementation of android IPC.</br>
+Custom Implementation of Android IPC.</br>
 Note: waiting for jcenter to approve 1.0.3

 * forget aidl